-An important part of our improvements is the new Online Application process for all three graduate programs.
+An important part of our improvements is the new Online Application process for all three graduate programs that will commence this coming fall.
 This has moved us away from the online paper submission process and put us on par with our competing graduate programs nationwide.
-There are a number of implementation problems with the system, not the least of which is that CollegeNet (online application) and our (What do we call Banner) Banner don't "talk" to each other.
+We have been working with CollegeNet, the company that has been operating Evergreen's undergraduate application system for many years.
+We now have a basic system that we will tweak and update over the next several years.